timotheuslin/acpica.efi.pug/README.md

 ## Known issues:
-1. Working for Linux/GCC only.
-Windows/MSVC seems having some C99 incompatibility issues to deal with.
-Xcode is not tested.
+1. Build-tested with Linux/GCC only.

 ## Tech notes: